Why is Employee Engagement suffering and how a Company Intranet on Microsoft Office 365 can help?

 We also have to remember that information these days is not only documents – it is images, videos, meeting recordings, graphs, charts, etc. Information is continuously growing at exponential rates and users are inundated with it.
 They have a hard time finding what they need and spend about 20% of their time locating information.

 How does a Company Intranet improve Employee Engagement?

 It is easy and intuitive so everybody (yes, including the baby boomers) can start using it within a short time.
 It improves collaboration and communication, increases productivity, and modernizes the way your business and employees work.
 In a nutshell, it helps your employees by making their working lives simple, connected and more engaged.

 It is common knowledge that people have become used to the predictive and user-friendly search engines like Google and Amazon that spit up information in the blink of an eye, and are getting accustomed to being served up information of their interest or that is relevant to them (the work of artificial intelligence); instead of spending hours looking for it.

-A company intranet on Office 365 uses Microsoft Graph technology for its search functions.
+A company intranet on Office 365 (now renamed Microsoft 365) uses Microsoft Graph technology for its search functions.
 Graph tracks content interaction and draws links between people, content and activity which allows it to pull up pertinent and personalized information when a user conducts a search.

-Also, since an Office 365 intranet allows its users to organize content in libraries and folders, tag them with keywords and categories, and save their often-used search criteria, it can surface quick and relevant search results – saving time and improving productivity.
+Also, since Microsoft Office 365 intranet allows its users to organize content in libraries and folders, tag them with keywords and categories, and save their often-used search criteria, it can surface quick and relevant search results – saving time and improving productivity.

 Since intranets can be accessed over the internet, work can be conducted from anywhere and at any time.
 Employees don’t have to be at work to do work.
 They can access and work on their documents, manage and update their tasks, check the status of their projects, submit forms, etc., from wherever they are.